Automation in Testing: Today and Tomorrow

 Gopalakrishnan M

 We use countless electronic devices every day, from smartphones to smart appliances, and ensuring these gadgets work flawlessly is crucial.
-Embedded testing has played a significant role in guaranteeing the reliability of these electronic systems over time.
-With the quantum of features being incorporated in a product and the agile pace of development, it is important to have automation in testing to accelerate product validation.
-This article explores the test automation strategies today in use and anticipates the future trends that will shape this vital aspect of technology.
+Automation in testing has played a significant role in guaranteeing the reliability of these electronic systems over time.
+With the quantum of features being incorporated in a product and the agile pace of development, automation in testing is essential to accelerate product validation.
+This article explores test automation strategies in use today — including automotive test automation using TestBot, automated deployment system approaches, and CI/CD pipelines — and anticipates the future trends that will shape this vital aspect of technology.

 Embedded testing has undergone a revolutionary transformation.
-The advent of sophisticated testing tools and automation has significantly improved efficiency and accuracy.
-Automated testing frameworks, such as Robot Framework and TestBot, have been tailored to address the unique challenges of embedded systems, offering a more comprehensive approach to testing.
+The advent of sophisticated testing tools and automation in testing has significantly improved efficiency and accuracy.
+Automated testing frameworks such as Robot Framework and TestBot have been tailored to address the unique challenges of embedded systems, offering a more comprehensive approach.

-Automation testing accelerates testing processes, improves accuracy, and reduces costs by identifying issues early.
-This results in a higher ROI due to increased efficiency and enhanced software quality.
-Automation framework helped in reducing human errors.
+Automation in testing accelerates processes, improves accuracy, and reduces costs by identifying issues early.
+This results in higher ROI through increased efficiency and enhanced software quality.
+Automation frameworks also reduce human errors significantly.

-Simulating embedded systems in the production environment is crucial for ensuring the reliability and performance of current devices.
-Few of the simulation tools and their role in embedded systems are.
+Simulating embedded systems in the production environment is crucial for ensuring reliability and performance.
+Key simulation tools used in automation in testing are listed below.

 Simulink Model-based design for embedded systems